Regina 7.4 Calculation Engine

 class regina::Link

-Represents a directed knot or link in the 3-sphere.
+Represents a combinatorial diagram of a directed knot or link.
 More...

 class regina::ModelLinkGraphArc